albipuliga/QuizU/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## 👥 Inspiration

+This project was inspired by friend [Daniel](https://github.com/RestartDK)'s version of this concept, which you can find [here](https://mintlearn.vercel.app/).

+Let me know which one you like more!

 ## 📧 Contact

 [Alberto Puliga - Github](https://github.com/albertopuliga)